-PROBLEM POSSIBLE CAUSE SOLUTION Microwave cooking times seem too long The electric supply to your home or wall outlets is low or lower than normal.
-Your electric company can tell you if the line voltage is low.
-Your electrician or service technician can tell you if the outlet voltage is low.
-See page 8.
-The cook power is not at the recommended setting.
-Check "Microwave cooking chart" on page 53.
-Larger amounts of food need longer cooking times.
-Allow for more time when cooking more food at one time.
-The Display shows a time The oven door is not closed completely.
+PROBLEM POSSIBLE CAUSE SOLUTION The Display shows a time The oven door is not closed completely.
 Completely close oven door. counting down but the oven is not cooking You have set the controls as a minute timer.
 Touch OFF/CANCEL to cancel the Minute Timer.
-You do not hear the Program- ming Tone The command is not correct.
+You do not hear the Pro- gramming Tone The command is not correct.
 Re-enter command.
 The fan seems to be running slower than usual The oven has been stored in a cold area.
 The fan will run slower until the oven warms up to normal room temperature.
-Foods under- cook during convection and combination cooking You have not followed the recipe closely enough.
-Follow reliable recipes exactly for ingredients, utensils, cooking time, and proper rack position.
-Foods are not prepared and ready to place in the oven.
+Foods undercook during convec- You have not followed the recipe closely enough.
+Follow reliable recipes exactly for ingredients, utensils, cooking time and proper rack position. tion and combi- nation cooking Foods are not prepared and ready to place in the oven.
 This increases heat loss from the door being open.
 Make sure foods are properly pre- pared and ready to place in oven.
 Smoke is coming from back of oven during broiling This is normal, just as in conventional broiling.
-The Display shows "0" There has been a power interruption.
+The microwave oven turns off Probe is not pushed far enough into the food.
+Insert at least 1/3 of probe into the food. too soon or not soon enough when using the Probe is not positioned correctly in the food.
+Position probe tip in the center of the food.
+Temperature Probe When cooking roasts, you have not let roast stand after cooking.
+Allow roast to stand for a few minutes after cooking.
+Probe is not plugged in correctly.
+Plug probe tightly into its socket.
+Cook Power is not set correctly.
+Reset the Cook Power.
+Probe temperature is not set correctly.
+Reset the probe temperature.
+The Display shows ": 0" There has been a power interruption.
 Reset the clock.